nguyenkhois/vscode-extra-react-snippets/README.md

 [![Download on Visual Studio Marketplace](https://img.shields.io/visual-studio-marketplace/v/KhoiLe.extra-react-snippets.svg)](https://marketplace.visualstudio.com/items?itemName=KhoiLe.extra-react-snippets)

-This extension is lightweight and you don't need remember all prefixs because Visual Studio Code IntelliSense is very smart and powerful.
+This extension is lightweight and you don't need remember all prefixes because Visual Studio Code IntelliSense is very smart and powerful.

 ## Features

-You start to type **`rr`** or `imp, return, event, etc.` or whatever you remember then you can see many snippets in code completion.
+You start type **`rr`** to use code template blocks or `imp, csl, handle, event, etc.` for using short statements.
+Type whatever you remember then you can see many snippets in code completion.

 ### React
 |Prefix (`rr`)|Description|